Skip to main content

 Conditions for Enhanced Funding Tab Instructions

 In the Evidence columns, list the file name(s) of documents containing supporting evidence as loaded in the CMS-designated repository.
 For lengthy documents, use the Comments column to specify relevant sections or paragraphs to assist the CMS Certification Team in the review process.
-If links to PDF files are included in the Intake Form, the corresponding PDF versions of any web file must also be uploaded to the CMS-designated repository for review.
+If links to PDF files are included in the SMC Intake Form, the corresponding PDF versions of any web file must also be uploaded to the CMS-designated repository for review.

 In the Comments column, the state can also describe how the contents of the evidence files meet the condition and any other information needed for evaluation.
 CEF criteria do not require demonstrations.
-States can refer to the Conditions for Enhanced Funding for example, and/or required evidence.
+States can refer to the Conditions for Enhanced Funding for example and/or required evidence.

 Outcomes & Metrics Tab Instructions

-The state will use this tab to demonstrate evidence for the CMS-required outcomes and any state-specific outcomes for ORRs and CRs.
+the state will use this tab to demonstrate evidence for the CMS-required outcomes and any state-specific outcomes for ORRs and CRs.

 In the Evidence column, list the file name(s) of documents containing supporting evidence as loaded in the CMS-designated repository.
 For lengthy documents, states should specify relevant sections or paragraphs within the Comments column to assist the CMS Certification Team in the review process.